lthms/soap.coffee-lthms/site/posts/LtacMetaprogramming.md

 hole, while Coq presents us a goal with no hypothesis, and with the exact type of our theorem, that is `forall (n : nat), n + O = n`{.coq}.

-A typical Coq course will explain students the `intro`{.coq} tactic allows for turning the premise of an implication into an hypothesis within the context.
+A typical Coq course will explain to students the `intro`{.coq} tactic allows for turning the premise of an implication into an hypothesis within the context.

 $$C \vdash P \rightarrow Q$$